The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 The spectra at hand are not contaminated by the bright K-type star, as we carefully checked.
-Without a spectrum for this star, we cannot classify it, but calibrations of $T_*$ and $\log L$ by \citet{Allen1973} suggested it is a K4~I star.
-In the spectra, clear He\,{\sc i,ii} absorption features can be seen, which enable an approximate derivation of the temperature ($T_2 = 33\,$kK) and light ratio of the secondary.
+Without a spectrum for this star, we cannot classify it, but calibrations of $T_*$ and $\log L$ by \citet{Allen1973} suggest it is a K4~I star.
+In the spectra, clear He\,{\sc i,ii} absorption features can be seen, which enable an approximate derivation of the secondary's temperature ($T_2 = 33\,$kK) and light ratio.
 The gravity cannot be accurately determined from the spectra, but $\log g = 4.0\pm0.3$\,[cgs] provides a satisfactory fit and is consistent with the derived luminosity of the secondary.
-Based on the UV data, some constraints for the wind parameters of the secondary were derived.
+Based on the UV data, some constraints for the secondary's wind parameters were derived.
 Classification of the synthetic spectrum of the secondary gives a spectral type of O9~V.

-The HRD position of the WR primary is not reached by the single-star BPASS tracks.
+The WR primary's HRD position is not reached by the single-star BPASS tracks.
 Since no period could be derived for this system by FMG03, we cannot derive a binary evolution model from the BPASS grid.
-However, given its HRD position, we classified the primary as a b-WR star.
+However, given its HRD position, we classify the primary as a b-WR star.
 More observations will be necessary to conclude whether the components of BAT99\,14 are close enough to have interacted in the past.

-\emph{\bf BAT99\,17} was never before reported as a binary candidate and the RVs derived by FMG03 were reported to be consistent with a single star.
-However, the spectrum of this object shows clear He\,{\sc i} absorption lines that cannot originate from the hot WR primary.
+\emph{\bf BAT99\,17} was never before reported as a binary candidate, and the RVs derived by FMG03 were reported to be consistent with a single star.
+However, the spectrum of this object shows clear He\,{\sc i} absorption lines which cannot originate from the hot WR primary.
 We believe that this is strong evidence for the presence of a cooler companion star in the spectrum.
-With the spectra at hand, only an estimation of the parameters of the secondary are possible.
+With the spectra at hand, only an estimation of the secondary's parameters are possible.
 No He\,{\sc ii} lines can be seen, suggesting that the secondary is a late-type massive star with $T_* \le 30\,$kK.
 Lower temperatures give rise to N\,{\sc ii} and other low-ionization lines that are not observed.
-The relative faintness of the secondary suggests that it is a main-sequence star.
+The relative faintness of the secondary suggests that it is a main sequence star.
 More data will be necessary to determine whether this system forms a spectroscopic binary, and whether it has undergone interaction in the past.
-Based on our results, we classified it as w/wb-WR.
+Based on our results, we classify it as w/wb-WR.